 I made GlowGrid, a minimalist, retro puzzle game with a neon aesthetic and a dreamy 80s synth soundtrack.
 It plays like a classic – simple mechanics leading to deep, strategic gameplay.
-Google tells me that the average play time is 40 minutes!

 For my Masters dissertation as part of the Evolutionary & Adaptive Systems degree at Sussex I conducted research into the use of motion controlled videogames for physical rehabilitation.
 There has been a lot of interest in this field recently, however I found that the games produced so far typically have not been designed by games professionals and are consequently low on the fun factor.

 As a starting step towards remedying this, I performed an experiment investigating the effect of player engagement on body movement: Can changing the type or level of player engagement lead to different types of body movement?
 If so, then a well designed rehabilitation game could manipulate a patient’s physical movements simply by virtue of them being immersed in the game.